 We moved on up the trail, Sirhan and Kinsey sitting on my shoulders again.
 A free ride, but they were hardly a heavy burden.
 The rocky shelf was surprisingly persistent and the slope gentle, only requiring stairs here and there to climb higher up the mountain.
 We passed a couple of small side gorges on the left where someone had set up statues, worn stone figures with skull and cat and lizard faces, little woven baskets at their feet filled with dried fruits and flowers.

 Kinsey suddenly leapt from my shoulder into the branches of a tree.
 I stopped in my tracks.
 Sirhan and I watched her climb, up and up, toward the trees growing from a steep pyramid of black, volcanic rock.

-“Oh, wow!” she squeaked from somewhere high above.
+“Oh, wow!”
+Kinsey squeaked from somewhere high above.